iLoveDisco/food-compass/README.md

 This project was completed in 22 hours for the Indy Civic Hackathon Food Compass challenge.

 The next steps in the development process for the web application would be less feature-based and focused primarily on sustainability.
+For example, storing the database externally rather than local to the file.

 Many of the minor issues that were encountered regarded data cleaning and initial set-up of the map plot.
 The Food_Panty_ExcelExport.xls sheet was not organized in a standardized way or in a format convenient for data manipulation.
-If the file contained commas already, then exporting the spreadsheet to a csv file would cause problems.
+If the file contained commas already, then exporting the spreadsheet to a CSV file would cause problems.
 Also, in order for our java file to read the csv file  into the database, it read line by line but some cells within the spreadsheet had multiple lines of its own that caused unforeseen issues.
 Much time was spent formatting this information for appropriate exporting while other teammates concurrently had to overcome a learning curve with the new JavaScript libraries.